Back to top

 If you are using a private account for business, you must calculate and pay the financial transactions tax on your own.
 The bank will pay tax for natural persons who have an open business account in the bank.

-TIP: Open a business account with rewards in our bank.
+TIP: Open a business account in our bank.
 You can choose a simple Business START, a dynamic Business OPEN or a Business TOP account for a demanding client.

 Read more about our business accounts HERE.
 (This offer applies to sole traders and small businesses.)